zama-ai/fhevm/docs/getting_started/fhevm/contracts.md

 **Important** : the `PRIVATE_KEY_FHEVM_DEPLOYER` and `PRIVATE_KEY_GATEWAY_DEPLOYER` are expected to have a nonce of `0` initially (i.e never sent any tx before with those) for the deployment scripts to succeed later.
 If you have [foundry](https://book.getfoundry.sh/getting-started/installation) installed, you can generate fresh Ethereum private key / address pairs locally with this command:
 `cast wallet new`.

-2/ Then run the precomputing contract addresses script [`./precompute-addresses.sh`](https://github.com/zama-ai/fhevm/blob/main/precompute-addresses.sh) -> this will write on disk the correct contract addresses needed to launch the modified Geth node (`TFHEExecutor` address) and the Gateway service (`GatewayContract` one) and - I think - the `ACL` and `KMSVerifier` addresses which would be needed to setup some values inside the ASC contract on KMS chain, in files such as: `lib/.env.acl`, `lib/.env.kmsverifier`, `gateway/env.gateway` etc. This script is found exactly inside the [`./precompute-addresses.sh` file](https://github.com/zama-ai/fhevm/blob/main/precompute-addresses.sh) :
+2/ Then run the precomputing contract addresses script [`./precompute-addresses.sh`](https://github.com/zama-ai/fhevm/blob/v0.6.0-0/precompute-addresses.sh) -> this will write on disk the correct contract addresses needed to launch the modified Geth node (`TFHEExecutor` address) and the Gateway service (`GatewayContract` one) and the `ACL` and `KMSVerifier` addresses which would be needed to setup some values inside the ASC contract on KMS chain.
+The precomputed addresses for the core contracts are located inside:

+- `node_modules/fhevm-core-contracts/addresses/.env.acl` for ACL address
+- `node_modules/fhevm-core-contracts/addresses/.env.exec` for TFHEExecutor address
+- `node_modules/fhevm-core-contracts/addresses/.env.kmsverifier` for KMSVerifier address
+- `node_modules/fhevm-core-contracts/addresses/.env.inputverifier` for InputVerifier address
+- `node_modules/fhevm-core-contracts/addresses/.env.fhepayment` for FHEPayment address
+- `gateway/.env.gateway` for GatewayContract address.

+This script is found exactly inside the [`./precompute-addresses.sh` file](https://github.com/zama-ai/fhevm/blob/main/precompute-addresses.sh) :

 ```
 #!/bin/bash